conduktor/conduktor-docs/README.md

 *Release date: {frontMatter.date.toISOString().slice(0, 10)}*
 ```

 1. Document all the changes in the release.
+If it's a:

-If it's a major release, consider adding an index/table of contents to make it easier to read.
+  - **major release** with lots of changes, consider adding a table of contents at the top to make it easier to read.
+  - release containing **breaking changes**: add a meaningful title and explain why the change was made.
+Most importantly, explain how to know (or check) whether you're impacted ("put yourself in customer's shoes").
+Remember to explain what to change or do next, if anything.

 1. Open `src/pages/changelog.mdx` and import your new file, e.g.:

 ```
 import Console1310 from './changelog/Console-1.31.0.md';
 ```

 1. Finally, add an entry at the top of the page, linking to your file.
 E.g.:

 ```
 ## Console 1.131.0
 <Console1310 />